 You will notice girl will never seat beside a monk, which have a priority seat.
 Of course, as everywhere else in the world the “mobile phone attitude” but very quiet, Thai people speak softly, and it’s impolite to speak loudly.

-The blue line from Hua Lamphong to Bang Khae district (Lak Song) on Petchkasem road is planned to open in August 2019, with 4 stations in Chinatown, Wat Mangkon Kamalawat, Wang Burapha, Sanam Chai and Itsaraphap.
-3 major interesting station for tourists serve Chinatown, Ratanakosin and one a few steps from the Grand Palace and Wat Po (reclining Buddha).
-An underground part is under the Chao Phraya river to reach Thonburi on the other side of the river.
-The last station is in the district of Bangkae.
-The test run will begin in April, and full operation in September.
+The blue line between Hua Lamphong and Bang Khae (Lak Song) district on the Petchkasem road is expected to open in September 2019, with 4 stations in Chinatown, Wat Mangkon Kamalawat, Wang Burapha, Sanam Chai (Siam Museum and Wath Pho reclining Buddha) and Itsaraphap, with an underground section under the Chao Phraya River to reach Thonburi across the river and then outside until the last station.

 The blue line, which runs from Tao Poon station in Bang Sue district to Hua Lamphong station, will increase of one baht on December 1, 2018. fares will be set for trips of five, eight or eleven stations.
 The minimum rates of 16 and maximum of 42 baht will remain the same.